 Your cat pal may be licking you to de-scent you from your day’s snacks to keep you (and her) ‘safe.’

-9. To Pay You the Ultimate Compliment
+9. Cats Lick You to Pay You the Ultimate Compliment

-When a cat licks you it could be telling you that it feels completely safe in your presence.
+When a cat licks you, it could be telling you that it feels completely safe in your presence.
 Your cat is saying that you are truly a member of its family because it is treating you as its mother treated it.

 Why Does It Hurt When My Cat Licks Me?

 These backward-facing, barb-looking taste buds are essential for getting knots and debris out of your cat’s fur.
+When you don’t have the appropriate limbs to use a comb, you have to get inventive.

 In addition to grooming, cats’ tongues serve many practical functions: